MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing My Outlook Contacts filter](media/default-sync-filter-2.png "My Outlook Contacts filter")

-As an example, an organization might not want to synchronize every active contact that is owned by the synchronizing user and wants to put additional restrictions in the filter logic distributed by default.
-This logic could be changed one by one for every user, but this is time consuming and it would need to be changed each time a user is setup with server-side sync.mAnother way to modify this logic is to change the default logic distributed to users when they’re set up with server-side synchronization for the first time.
+For example, an organization might not want to synchronize every active contact that is owned by the synchronizing user and wants to put additional restrictions in the filter logic distributed by default.
+This logic can be changed one by one for every user, but this is time consuming and it would need to be changed each time a user is setup with server-side sync.
+Another way to modify this logic is to change the default logic distributed to users when they’re initially setup to use server-side synchronization.

 > [!NOTE]
 > Default synchronization templates can’t be edited within the Dynamics 365 organization solution editor.
 This needs to be done through calls to the Dynamics 365 API using the XrmToolBox.
-The [XrmToolBox](https://www.xrmtoolbox.com/) is a third-party application that has multiple different tools for interacting with Dynamics 365 app data.
+The [XrmToolBox](https://www.xrmtoolbox.com/) is a third-party application that has many different tools for interacting with Dynamics 365 app data.
 For more information on the tool, see [Documentation for XrmToolBox](https://www.xrmtoolbox.com/documentation/).

 ## Check the current default Outlook template filters